• Date

 As a precursor to the main program, CMI is delighted to offer delegates the opportunity to visit local innovative projects combining carbon and nature outcomes on the 6 May.

-Delegates will kick off the tour with a visit to Duck Creek where hydrological surveys have been undertaken to prepare the site for a potential blue carbon project under the Tidal Restoration ACCU Method.
-Delegates will take a guided walk through the site with experts who will provide insights into the history of the site, and expected environmental, social and economic outcomes from the intended project.
+Delegates will fuel up with a local pub lunch, before heading across to Forest Farm, a converted native forest plantation project registered under the ACCU Scheme.
+Delegates will take a guided walk with experts who will provide insights into the history of the site, and the expected environmental, social and economic outcomes from the project, including the application of an Accounting for Nature method to the site.

-Lunch will be served at a local pub before delegates are transported to the second site, a Koala Friendly Carbon Project, utilising the Environmental Plantings ACCU method in tandem with an Accounting for Nature method.
+Delegates will then be transported to the second site, a Koala Friendly Carbon Project at Banyula Farms, utilising the Environmental Plantings ACCU method in tandem with an Accounting for Nature method.
 Enjoy afternoon tea and coffee from local businesses on site as you walk to the planting with expert insights from the landholders and the project delivery team.

 *CMI reserves the right to make changes to the site visit itinerary